Current state of the Pacific and Indian oceans

 The influence of the IOD on Australian climate is weak during December to April.
 This is because the monsoon trough shifts south over the tropical Indian Ocean changing wind patterns, which prevents the IOD pattern from being able to form.

-The development of a warm pool in the sub-surface of the western equatorial Pacific is a typical precursor to the breakdown of a La Niña.
-However, the strength of warm anomalies has decreased slightly compared to two weeks ago.
+The development of warm sub-surface waters in the western equatorial Pacific is typical during the breakdown of a La Niña event.

 Product code: IDCKGEWW00